 The Team at MVSC is completely focused on your success and return to a pain free lifestyle.
 We believe in a comprehensive approach to Joint Replacement surgery.
 This includes your orthopaedic surgeon, nurses, physical therapists, and other members of the healthcare team that are completely focused on getting you healthy!

-In 2014, we enjoyed reaching the milestone of performing over 1,000 joint replacement surgeries since the inception of our joint replacement program.
+This year, we enjoyed reaching the milestone of performing over 2,500 joint replacement surgeries since the inception of our joint replacement program.
 The success of our program is based on clinically superior outcomes, cost effective care, and most importantly our patients that definitely recommend us to their friends and family for surgical care.
 We are proud to be a part of a surgical experience that our patients can feel good about.
-As of the end of 2016, we have performed over 1,500 total joint replacements.

 Our first joint replacement occurred in June, 2003.
 Joint replacements in the outpatient setting were a new concept; therefore, few cases were done until approximately June 2007.
 At that time, the number of patients choosing to have their joint replacement here at our facility began to grow significantly.
 Patients, as well as surgeons and staff, realized that joint replacement in an ambulatory surgery center setting not only made sense, but that patients recovered faster, had fewer complications and had better experiences than in a hospital setting.